Impact

 Since 2015, volunteers from the business community have partnered with the University of Toronto’s Department of Psychiatry — one of the largest and most influential departments of psychiatry in the world — to fund important new research and catalyze innovative ideas that will translate into improved care for people living with mental illness.

-To date, Reasons for Hope (previously known as the Miner’s Lamp Dinner) has raised almost $6.5 million — funding important, youth-focused research studies that are expanding our understanding of mental illness, and improving our ability to diagnose and treat these conditions.
+To date, Reasons for Hope (previously known as the Miner’s Lamp Dinner) has raised $8 million — funding important, youth-focused research studies that are expanding our understanding of mental illness, and improving our ability to diagnose and treat these conditions.

 Researchers Who Have Been Supported: